joshhehir/CoduranceKata/README.md

-# Katas
+# CoduranceKata
-Repo to store any Katas I work on.
+Repo to store the Kata I will work on with Codurance.